Realizations of homology classes and projection areas: Introduction

 \subsection{Acknowledgements}

 The authors thank the Institute for Advanced Study for providing an excellent working environment, and Matt Larson, Elizabeth Pratt, Stefan Schreieder, and Chenyang Xu for their insightful comments.
 Daoji Huang is supported by the Charles Simonyi Endowment and NSF-DMS2202900.
 June Huh is partially supported by the Oswald Veblen Fund, the Fund for Mathematics, and the Simons Investigator Grant.
 Mateusz Micha\l ek is partially supported by the Charles Simonyi Endowment and the DFG grant 467575307.
-Botong Wang is partially supported by the National Science Foundation.
+Botong Wang is partially supported by the NSF grant DMS-1926686.